The Last Night (September 11 attacks): The Last Night

 The first part of the document, 'The Last Night', contains spiritual guidance for the night before the attack.
-The text aims to renew and strengthen the desire of the reader to conduct the attack and to mentally prepare for its successful execution entalling "ritual purity, reflective prayer, and logistical planning" through the reading of the Qur'anic suras "al-Tawba" and "Anfal".
+The text aims to renew and strengthen the desire of the reader to conduct the attack and to mentally prepare for its successful execution entailing "ritual purity, reflective prayer, and logistical planning" through the reading of the Qur'anic suras "al-Tawba" and "Anfal".
 The reader is told to "Pray during the night and be persistent in asking God to give you victory, control, and conquest, and that He may make your task easier and not expose us" and to remember the occasions in which God allowed smaller group of attackers to overwhelm larger forces, in reference to the Battle of Uhud.
 It concludes with instructions on the ritual preparation for the attack with the blessing of personal possessions including their knives, ID and passports and instructs them to " ... make your knife sharp and must not discomfort your animal during the slaughter".
 It concludes with an instruction to make sure their clothes and socks fit properly and to pray the Fajr prayer.